 It’s worth mentioning some of the challenges you might face when implementing JSON-LD.

-For example, when you remove the current markup on any site, you might experience a temporary decrease in rankings followed.
+For example, when you remove the current markup on any site, you might experience a temporary decrease in rankings.
 This is a result of Google and other search engines re-indexing your new content.

-To avoid this, you could, theoretically, use both JSON and existing markup during the switch.
+To avoid this, you could, theoretically, use both JSON and existing markups during the switch.

-However, I wouldn’t recommend this as a long-term solution.
-However, it will help retain rankings over 2-3 weeks that you need to implement the change fully.
+However, I wouldn’t recommend this as a long-term solution, but it will help retain rankings over 2-3 weeks that you need to implement the change fully.

 When you should NOT move to JSON-LD

 If you’ve already implemented the schema.org markup, it works without any major errors, and you do not change the site’s content too often, then we’d recommend you stick with this solution.

 The temporary loss of rankings and traffic might not warrant the change.